CharmaneNaciongayo/Miscellaneous-Ventures/Logo-Bounce/README.md

-Certainly, here is a concise README for the provided Java code:

----

 # Rectangle Collision Detection

 This Java program demonstrates collision detection between two moving rectangles within a graphical user interface (GUI).